 We thank you for your help in providing the data that is the foundation of this report and ask for your assistance in broadening the scope of that research in coming years.

-Detailed evidence and analysis of the European private equity industry’s contribution to employment and job creation in Europe.
+Invest Europe provides, for the first time, detailed evidence and analysis of the European private equity industry’s contribution to employment, in 2018, and job creation, in 2017-18, in Europe.

 Issue #34 - 20 November 2020

 The decision to proceed with the EPER integration, named the Global Private Equity Platform, was voted unanimously by both the Invest Europe and EPER Boards and approved during the 12 November Extraordinary General Meetings of both bodies.

 As a fully integrated platform of Invest Europe, the new GPE Platform and its global private equity members can now work more closely with all of our constituencies.

 Invest Europe has, in the course of this transition, united all private equity market participants, which reinforces its position as the sole representative of the entire European private equity ecosystem.

 We thank the EPER board of directors for the excellent co-operation during this transition!